scg-unibe-ch/ese2019-team9/README.md

 Update: PATCH request to /user/<id> passing a json object with email and password
 Deletion: DELETE request to /user/<id>
 Login: POST request to /user/login passing a json object with email and password

+## Dev commands ##
+Delete all users that end in '@fs.ch': DELETE /dev/ Delete a user by id: DELETE /dev/:id
+List all users: GET /dev/